mbusb/multibootusb/README.md

 How to install?
 ---------------

-The install.sh script provided with multibootusb should take care of all dependency and install multibootusb.
+The install.py script provided with multibootusb should take care of all dependency and install multibootusb.
 Assume that you have downloaded the package named "multibootusb.tar.gz" in to your home directory.
 Issue the following commands to install multibootusb:-